Customer Loyalty & Rewards

 2) Earn & Burn Loyalty Programmes

 Earn and burn or point-based programmes are the traditional means of nurturing customer loyalty.
-Customers earn points every time they take action, such as making repeat purchases.
-Once customers gather enough points, they receive reward offers, discounts and other incentives.
+Customers earn a number of points every time they take action, such as making repeat purchases.
+Once customers gather enough points, they receive reward offers such as discounts, gift cards and other incentives.

-Earn and burn loyalty programmes are a simple but effective tool for nurturing customer loyalty.
+Earn and burn loyalty programmes are a simple but effective tool to motivate customers.
 Transactional in nature and simple for customers to follow, points-based loyalty programmes uplift transactions per customer every year.
-Rewards of increasing value incentivise customers to keep on making purchases.
+Rewards of increasing value incentivise happy customers to keep on making purchases.
+Customer satisfaction promotes a healthier bottom line.

 A well-known example of this type of loyalty model is Starbucks Rewards.